paludi/ha-sunspec/README.md

+# Local fork to fix some issues based on https://github.com/CJNE/ha-sunspec

 # SunSpec

 This custom component for [home assistant](https://home-assistant.io/) will let you monitor any SunSpec Modbus compliant device, most commonly a solar inverter or energy meter.
 A list of compliant devices and manufacturers can be found on the [sunspec website](https://sunspec.org/sunspec-modbus-certified-products/).